progval/Supybot-plugins/SupyML/README.txt

 Variable lifetime
 -----------------

-When setting a new variable, the variable is readable and writable in the node where it is created, and in the child nodes.
+When creating/setting/editing a variable or its value, the changes are available everywhere in the source code.
-If a child node write a variable defined in a parent node, the new value of the variable will be available in the parent node.

 About the names
 ---------------